springboardmentor000/EnviroScan-AI/README.md

 The following classification models are implemented:

-- Decision Tree
+- Decision Tree:
   A rule-based model that classifies data using hierarchical decision structures.

-- Random Forest
+- Random Forest:
   An ensemble learning algorithm that combines multiple decision trees to improve accuracy and reduce overfitting.

-- XGBoost
+- XGBoost:
   A gradient boosting algorithm known for high performance, efficiency, and scalability.

-- Cross Validation
+- Cross Validation:
   To ensure model reliability and robustness, 5-Fold Cross Validation is applied.
 ---